As the most popular professional social network, LinkedIn is an ultra-powerful and unavoidable prospecting tool.

 Rigid filters: the basis of a LinkedIn Sales Navigator search

-The base of the base.
-These filters are used to inform the starting point of your search.
+The basics.
+These filters are used to enter the starting point of your search.

-Here is a quick tour of the database 🏠.
+Here is a quick tour of the feature 🏠.

-- Title: this is the primary filter that allows you to choose the targeted companies' target functions (currently held or in the past).
+- Title: this is the basic filter that allows you to choose the targeted jobs within the companies (formerly or currently held).

-- Geographical area: it is possible to fill in a geographical region, a postal code, or the company's head office location.
-This filter can be particularly useful if you are targeting an event that would take place in person.
+- Geographical area: it is possible to select a geographical region, a postal code, or the company's head office location.
+This filter can be particularly useful if you are targeting an event that takes place in real life.

-- Relationship Level: This filter allows you to target people you have a 1st, 2nd, 3rd, or higher-level relationship with on LinkedIn or group members.
+- Relationship Level: This filter allows you to target people you have a 1st, 2nd, 3rd, or higher-level relationship with on LinkedIn, or group members.
 Thanks to this filter, it is possible to contact people with whom you have connections in common.
 This can serve as a more personalized conversation starter: "Hello, I saw that you know so-and-so...".
-It makes it seem less like we're coming out of nowhere! 👋
+It makes it seem less as if you're coming out of nowhere! 👋

 - Company name: this filter allows you to choose the targeted companies and search for the right prospects there.

-🚨 Even better: LinkedIn Sales Navigator Teams can directly import a list of companies into LinkedIn filters.
-We show you how to do that here.
+🚨 Even better: LinkedIn Sales Navigator Advanced (formerly Sales Navigator Teams) can directly import a list of companies into LinkedIn filters.

 After filling in the primary fields, let's complete our prospect search with more detailed information.